Alexander Graham Bell

 Alexander Graham Bell died due to complications from diabetes in the morning of August 2, 1922.
 He lay on his favorite sleeping porch at Beinn Breagh, family’s Nova Scotia estate.
 At the time of his death, he held Mabel’s hand gently in his.

-Daniel Ors is the Website Coordinator at AG Bell.
+Daniel Ors is the Digital Marketing Manager at AG Bell.
 For inquiries please contact [email protected].

 Primary source: Grosvenor, E. S., & Wesson, M. (1997).
 Alexander Graham Bell: The life and times of the man who invented the telephone.
 New York: Harry Abrams.